 What is the hashtag for the event?

-If you’re tweeting, blogging or uploading photos of the day, please use #story2014 as a hashtag.
-The wifi in The Conway Hall isn’t up to much, though, so feel free to put the phones, ipads and other devices in your bag for the day, and let your mind have some fun on its own for a bit.
+If you’re tweeting, blogging or uploading photos of the day, please use #story2015 as a hashtag.
+The wifi in The Conway Hall isn’t always great though, so feel free to put the phones, ipads and other devices in your bag for the day, and let your mind have some fun on its own for a bit.

 I booked a ticket but haven’t got my ticket yet!